scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

 "unpythonic" [#]_ as it goes against dynamic typing :cite:`Cordeiro2013` and duck typing :cite:`Cordeiro2013` by not relying on documentation, clear code and testing to ensure correct usage.
-Even so, there exist a number of solutions to validating function arguments in Python relying on a wide range of language constructs and interfaces.
+Even so, there exist a number of solutions for validating function arguments in Python relying on a wide range of language constructs and interfaces.
 The validation capabilities of these solutions vary greatly from type, attribute, and value checks to fully customisable checks.
 Among these solutions are PyDBC, Traitlets and Numtraits, MyPy, PyValid, and PyContracts which are all discussed later.
-Most of the solutions do, however, seem to have an interface which relates to the data model used by Python and therefore translates to Python check in a straighforward way.
+Most of the solutions do, however, seem to have an interface which relates to the data model used by Python and therefore translates to Python check in a straightforward way.

 .. [#] For an informal yet fitting definition, see
        http://stackoverflow.com/questions/25011078/what-does-pythonic-mean